-Upload, crop, re-size etc are the basic image customization that most web sites or applications need to have.
-If we start implementing with native PHP support, then these functionality can be quite big and (may be) buggy also.
-Here comes the role of application framework.
-Codeigniter image manipulation library provides a very easy and efficient way to provide these kind of features, which requires least effort from developers.
-If you are a codeigniter developer, you must should take advantages of these given blessings of ready-made functionality.
-Lets have a look at these image modification techniques of codeigniter framework today.
-Hopefully, we will be able to save our development time and have bug-free robust implementation.
+Upload, crop, re-size, etc, are the basic image customization that most websites or applications need to have.
+If we start implementing with native PHP support, then this functionality can be pretty big and (maybe) buggy.
+Here comes the role of an application framework.
+Codeigniter image manipulation library provides an effortless and efficient way to provide this kind of feature, which requires the least effort from developers.
+If you are a Codeigniter developer, you should take advantage of the blessings of ready-made functionality.
+Let’s have a look at these image modification techniques of the Codeigniter framework today.
+Hopefully, we will be able to save our development time and have a bug-free, robust implementation.

 Read The Complete CodeIgniter Tutorials Series By CodeSamplez.com

-I strongly recommend to follow the codeigniter file upload tutorial first.
-Here you will see, how we can upload a file inside a codeigniter application easily.
-To upload image, only extra concern is to set the configuration file properly.
-The following properties are important part of image type file upload:
+I strongly recommend following the codeigniter file upload tutorial first.
+Here, you will see how we can easily upload a file inside a codeigniter application.
+The only extra concern when uploading an image is setting the configuration file properly.
+The following properties are essential parts of image-type file upload:

-- max_height: Indicates the maximum height of the image file, allowed to be uploaded.
+- max_height: Indicates the maximum height of the image file that is allowed to be uploaded.

-- max_width: Indicates the maximum height of the image file, allowed to be uploaded.
+- max_width: Indicates the maximum height of the image file that is allowed to be uploaded.

-- max_size: Indicates the maximum size of the image file, allowed to be uploaded.
+- max_size: Indicates the maximum size of the image file that is allowed to be uploaded.

-- allowed_types: Defined the type of images, allowed to be uploaded.
+- allowed_types: Define the type of images that are allowed to be uploaded.

 CodeIgniter Image Manipulation Library Configuration: